MicrosoftDocs/power-automate-docs/articles/task-mining-walkthrough.md

 ---
-title: End-to-end walkthrough with process advisor  | Microsoft Docs
+title: Get started with task mining in process advisor  | Microsoft Docs
-description: This topic provides an end-to-end walkthrough with demo data in the process advisor feature in Power Automate.
+description: This topic is a tutorial with demo data for task mining in the process advisor feature in Power Automate.
 author: nijemcevic
 ms.service: power-automate
 ms.subservice: process-advisor